Getting around India by train...

 & maps

-With 63,000 km of rail routes and 6,800 stations, the railway network in India is the third biggest in the world after Russia and China, and the second biggest in the world in terms of passenger kilometres.
+With 63,000 km of rail routes and 6,800 stations, the passenger rail network in India is the third biggest in the world after Russia and China, and the biggest in the world in terms of passenger kilometres.
 Indian Railways are the world's biggest employer, with over 1.5 million staff.

 -

-The trains in India go almost everywhere, and it's generally safe to assume that you can travel between any two Indian cities or major towns by train.
+The trains in India go almost everywhere, and it's generally safe to assume that you can travel between any two Indian cities or major towns by train, the length and breadth of the country

 -